michiruf/laravel-http-automock/README.md

 | CLI    | `--automock-prevent-unknown-real-requests`       |
 | Config | `'prevent_unknown_real_requests' => false`       |

-> [!NOTE]
-> It is highly recommended not to set this as a default on a project level.
-When working with APIs that do have a
-> reproducible behavior, it might be the right choice for a specific test case, but when by setting this as a project
-> default, automock will lack some useful features.

 Throws `PreventedRequestException` only for requests without an existing mock.
 Useful with `renew()` to refresh existing mocks while preventing new ones:

 ```php
 Http::automock()->preventUnknownRealRequests()->renew();
 ```

+> [!NOTE]
+> It is highly recommended not to set this as a default on a project level.
+When working with APIs that do have a
+> reproducible behavior, it might be the right choice for a specific test case, but when setting this as a project
+> default, automock will lack some useful features.

 ### Skipping Requests